First U.S. cases of coronavirus in minks found at Utah fur farms

 This year “has been terrible,” he said.
 “It’s been one thing after another.”

 The industry already stepped up biosecurity measures when the Dutch outbreaks began, he said, increasing the use of masks, gloves, rubber boots and other protective measures.

 “This is our livelihood.
 We want to protect our animals.
-We want to protect our families and our employees … we want to stop [the virus] in its tracks.”
+We want to protect our families and our employees. … We want to stop [the virus] in its tracks.”